Scenes¶

 Image sources¶

-Spot-6/7 scenes have 3 images sources: xs
+Spot-6/7 scenes have 3 images sources: xs, pan and pxs.

-Source | Scene method |
+| Source | Scene method |

 Description |

-XS | get_xs() |
+| XS | get_xs() |

 4 channels (Red, Green, Blue, Near Infrared), ~6m physical spacing |

-Pan | get_pan() |
+| Pan | get_pan() |

 1 channel (visible domain), ~1.5m physical spacing |

-PXS | get_pxs() |
+| PXS | get_pxs() |

 4 channels (same as XS), ~1.5m physical spacing |